KnyshBohdan/my_obsidian/Calculus/Multivariable Calculus/Vector Calculus/Stokes' Theorem.md

 - [[Vector Fields]]: Stokes' Theorem is defined on vector fields.
 - [[Line and Surface Integration]]: It extends the concept of line integrals to surfaces.
-- [[Vector Calculus]]: The broader mathematical framework that includes Stokes' Theorem.
+- [[Calculus/Multivariable Calculus/Vector Calculus/Vector Calculus]]: The broader mathematical framework that includes Stokes' Theorem.
 - [[Calculus]]
 - [[Multivariable Calculus]]